waimea-wmbutler/200DTD-Assesment/design.md

 This implication is important as when the users are using the website, that everything works as it should, and doesn't slow down during use

-When i am making the website, i will need to be cautious of errors in my code, at the end of the development i will need to test all the features in the site
+When i am making the website, i will need to be cautious of weird mistakes that make the site not work as it should

 ### Aesthetic